argent-smith/rb-fam/README.md

 ## Requirements

-FAM/Gamin as an API provider.
+FAM or Gamin SHOULD be installed as an API provider.

 ## Install